Kotlin/KEEP/proposals/context-receivers.md

     return this@Storage.info(name)
 }
 ```

+> Note that referencing a receiver via a labeled `this` expression is now supported only by the compiler.
+> Full IDE plugin support is planned to be implemented soon.

 If multiple receivers have the same generated label, none of them can be referenced with the qualified `this`.
 In cases where the label cannot be generated or referenced, a workaround is to use a type alias.